DavidRR-F/Obsidian/Security/Objective 1.1 Security Controls.md

 Incident Response Strategies

-**Operational Controls**: Procedures and measures that are designed to protect data on a day-to-day basis and are mainly governed by internal proccesses and human actions.
+**Operational Controls**: Procedures and measures that are designed to protect data on a day-to-day basis and are mainly governed by internal processes and human actions.
 Examples: Password Rotations, Backup Procedures, Account Reviews, and User Training Programs

 **Physical Controls**: Tangible, real-world measures taken to protect assets.
-Examples: Survailence Camera's, Biometric Scanners, DOcument Shredding, Security Guards, Locking Doors, etc..
+Examples: Surveillance Camera's, Biometric Scanners, Document Shredding, Security Guards, Locking Doors, etc..

 #### Security Control Types

-**Preventative Controls**: Proactive measures implemented to thwart potential security threates or breaches.
+**Preventative Controls**: Proactive measures implemented to thwart potential security threats or breaches.
 Examples: Firewalls

-**Deterrent Controls**: Aim to discourage potential attackers by making the effort seem less appealing or more chanllenging.
+**Deterrent Controls**: Aim to discourage potential attackers by making the effort seem less appealing or more challenging.
 Examples: Burglar Alarm Signs

-**Detective Controls**: Monitor and alert orgs to malicious activities as they occur or shortly thereafter, Examples: Security Camera's, IDS system, Antimalware software (detecting)
+**Detective Controls**: Monitor and alert orgs to malicious activities as they occur or shortly thereafter, Examples: Security Camera's, IDS system, Anti malware software (detecting)

-**Corrective Controls**: Midigatte any potential damage and restore the systems to their normal state.
-Examples: Resotring from Backups, Antivirus software (quritining)
+**Corrective Controls**: Mitigated any potential damage and restore the systems to their normal state.
+Examples: Restoring from Backups, Antivirus software (quarantining)

 **Compensating Controls**: Alternative measures that are implemented when primary security controls are not feasible or effective.
 Examples: Using WPA2